isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/publishing/fmpsandguides.md

 ## FAQ and Troubleshooting:

--   #### FMPS publishing fails with “Timeout Exception” ####
+-   ### FMPS publishing fails with “Timeout Exception”

 >Check and increase the value of “FMPS timeout” (Seconds) in /system/console/configMgr/com.adobe.fmdita.config.ConfigManager”

--   #### Unable to get FMPS preset in the dropdown ####
+-   ### Unable to get FMPS preset in the dropdown

 >Make Sure you have a pre-defined FMPS preset created on Server and that your connection settings are correct.

--   #### I am getting Blank PDFs when publishing ####
+-   ### I am getting Blank PDFs when publishing

->If you are using UUID then make sure you have checked “Use UUID based referencing” in FrameMaker Edit Preferences and vice versa for non-UUID AEM guides.
+>If you are using UUID, then make sure you have checked “Use UUID based referencing” in FrameMaker Edit Preferences and conversely for non-UUID AEM guides.

--   #### My settings/ditaval are not getting applied in the final published output ####
+-   ### My settings/ditaval are not getting applied in the final published output ###

->Make sure you are not selecting both setting/ditaval file and FMPS preset parallelly.
-Verify output manually using FrameMaker.
+>Verify that you are not simultaneously choosing the FMPS preset and the setting/diaval file.
+Use FrameMaker to manually check output.

--   #### The baseline not getting published from FMPS ####
+-   ### The baseline not getting published from FMPS

 >FMPS2020.0.2 or later versions are compatible with baseline publishing.
->Make sure your baseline was properly created; to check, go to the Map Dashboard-- Topics-- Download  Map and choose "Use Baseline".
+>Make sure that your baseline was properly created; to check, go to the Map Dashboard-- Topics-- Download  Map and choose "Use Baseline".

--   #### Publish Tasks from FMPS takes more time than other Engines ####
+-   ### Publish Tasks from FMPS takes more time than other Engines

->There will be an ideal fixed header of approx. 3-4 min only while publishing from FMPS than other Engines, if you think it is more than that then check with your FMPS administrator or Contact Adobe Support.
+>When publishing from FMPS, the ideal fixed header time is approximately 3-4 minutes; if you believe it is longer, check with your FMPS administrator or contact Adobe Support.

 ## Other Resources: